 This degree is designed primarily for those men who wish to study for the Priesthood but who do not have the required college background.
 The program provides the opportunity for prospective students to finish college studies, earn a Bachelor of Arts in Philosophy, and continue their formation in the Seminary.

 Prerequisites for entering this program are based on a typical college program of classes which are found in five coordinate groups.
 Students must have completed a variety of at least 60 units from these groups and must have a grade point average of at least a “C”.
 Students must also present SAT scores.
+Credits will only be accepted towards the BA Completion Degree for work completed by the student at another regionally accredited institution.
+Transfer credit is only allowed in those courses in which a grade of C- or better has been achieved.
 Please note that the required number of units or hours transferred in from another educational institution must correspond to the following distribution:

 - Verbal Skills (12 units): 4 courses or 12 units in the areas of grammar, speech, foreign languages.
 One course must be in composition and a second in speech.